 What do children learn outdoors?

-Outdoor learning is essential to child development and can be hard to come by in the city.
-All children at N spend a minimum of two hours a day outside, taking part in a wide range of stimulating activities from water play and planting, to making dens and visiting the local fire station.
+Outdoor learning is essential to child development and can be hard to come by – particularly in the city.
+All children at N spend time outside every day, taking part in a wide range of stimulating activities from water play and planting, to making dens and visiting the local fire station.

 Our outdoor spaces are designed just as imaginatively as our indoor ones, providing the perfect backdrop to inspire activities such as climbing, balancing, riding, playing ball games and completing obstacle courses.
 Children also learn key skills such as navigating uneven surfaces, running safely on their whole foot, squatting with steadiness, throwing and kicking balls, and even using tools and racing!